Deploy

 Example

-section instructs Skaffold to deploy
+The following deploy section instructs Skaffold to deploy

-artifacts using kubectl
+artifacts using kubectl:

 deploy: